Military of Goryeo: Gunpowder

 The earliest possible references to firearms in Korea are to what might have been gunpowder-ignited flamethrowers in 1104 and explosive bombs in 1135.
 The next reference is to a cannon which fired large arrows being tested for use on the northwestern frontier in 1356.

 Firearms were recognized by Goryeo military leaders as necessary for national defense.
 Constituting a particular threat were Japanese raiders, who frequently plundered coastal towns in increasing numbers from 1350 onward.
 Gunpowder and firearms explicitly for combating them on the sea were imported from China in 1374.
 However, Chinese government policy still restricted the necessary expertise for production.

 Numerous ancient Chinese documents relating to gunpowder based weapons such as the Huolongjing were acquired by the Koreans in addition to small samples of Chinese gunpowder which the Koreans reverse engineered.

 In 1373, King Gongmin visited a newly constructed fleet for use against the Wokou, including the firing of cannons.
 He then requested a shipment of cannon, gunpowder, and gunpowder ingredients from Ming, granted the following year.
-Local production did not begin until Choe Mu-seon, a minor military official, learned potassium nitrate purification methods from a visiting Chinese saltpeter merchant.
+Local production did not begin until Ch'oe Mu-sŏn, a minor military official, learned potassium nitrate purification methods from a visiting Chinese saltpeter merchant.
 After petitioning the court for several years, the Firearms Directorate was established in 1377 to oversee firearms production and development.
 He accomplished it between 1374 and 1376.

-Choe Mu-seon, a Goryeo scientist, developed Korean cannon in the 14th century.
+Ch'oe Mu-sŏn, a Goryeo scientist, developed Korean cannon in the 14th century.
 They were soon developed to be used on Goryeo battleships and were used with success against the Mongol invasion.
-A government office for developing gunpowder and firearms was established in 1377, with Choe appointed its head.
+A government office for developing gunpowder and firearms was established in 1377, with Ch'oe appointed its head.
 By 1395, several weapons were developed here and in use: a series of cannons such as the daejanggunpo, hand-cannons such as the ijanggunpo, and samjanggunpo, a shell-firing mortar called the jillyeopo, series of yuhwa, juhwa, and chokcheonhwa rockets, which were the forerunners of the singijeon, and a signal gun called the shinpo.

 A fleet of ships was trained in cannon use in 1378.
 In 1380, the Goryeo navy had implemented widespread use of cannons on board their ships attacked and a large wako fleet off of the Geum River which resulted in the near destruction of almost the entire wako fleet.
 The world's first naval artillery battle took place off the coast of Korea.
 In the Battle of Chinpo (1380), 80 Koryo warships, equipped with firearms invented by Choi Mu-son, sank 500 Japanese Wako, or pirate ships.
 Also, in 1383, Admiral Jeong Ji destroyed 17 wako pirate vessels using shipboard cannons.
-In 1389 a total of 300 Waegu ships were damaged, and over a hundred Korean prisoners were liberated in a raid on Tsushima ordered by Yi Seonggye.
+In 1389 a total of 300 Waegu ships were damaged, and over a hundred Korean prisoners were liberated in a raid on Tsushima ordered by Yi Sŏng-gye.

 Three years later, in 1383, the Korean navy defeated the Wokou with cannon.